 Vermont's All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy and to improve the health of Vermonters over time.
-It sets ambitious goals and benchmarks that will be measured over 5 years.
+It sets ambitious goals and benchmarks, to be measured over the duration of the model.
 The outcomes the APM sets out to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and possible model adjustments and improvements along the way.
 The Agreement outlines three types of targets for Vermont:

-5-Year Cost Growth Target.
-A key objective of the APM is to align the growth in the cost of care to the growth of Vermont's economy.
-In accordance with the APM, health care spending will be tracked over the 5-year term of the agreement, with the goal of keeping the average increase in costs to 3.5% - and no more than 4.3% - between 2018 and 2022.
-The GMCB evaluates the state's progress annually relative to the model's 5-year goal, expecting health care utilization and costs to fluctuate year-to-year, especially during uncertain times like the COVID-19 public health emergency.
-It is too soon to tell how Vermont will perform relative to this five-year target, however the growth in health care costs was 4.1% in Year 1 (2018) and 4.6% in Year 2 (2019).
-The Year 2 growth rate exceeds the target range, however it still represents a decline from the 2017 growth rate (8.5%).

-- Improving Health Care Quality and the Health of Vermonters.
+- Cost Growth Target.
+A key objective of the APM is to align the growth in the cost of care to the growth of Vermont's economy over the life of the model.
+In accordance with the APM, health care spending will be tracked over the full term of the agreement, with the goal of keeping the average increase in costs to 3.5% and no more than 4.3% over that time period.
+The GMCB evaluates the state's progress annually relative to the model's goal, expecting health care utilization and costs to fluctuate year-to-year, especially during uncertain times like the COVID-19 public health emergency.
+It is too soon to tell how Vermont will perform relative to this long-term target, however the growth in health care costs was 4.1% in Year 1 (2018),4.6% in Year 2 (2019) and 0.4% in Year 3 (2020).
+The decline in compounding growth is mostly due to the lack of healthcare utilization during the COVID-19 public health emergency. - Improving Health Care Quality and the Health of Vermonters.
 Another one of the APM's ambitious goals is to improve the health of Vermonters over time.
 Specifically, the APM aims to increase access to primary care, reduce deaths from suicide and drug overdose, and lower prevalence of chronic disease.
-As of Year 2, Vermont is seeing improvement in the majority of the 22 reported measures and meeting or exceeding five of the Agreement's six population health outcome targets.
+As of Year 3, Vermont is seeing improvement in the majority of the 22 reported measures and meeting or exceeding five of the Agreement's six population health outcome targets.
 As data for each subsequent year of the APM becomes available, we will track against these benchmarks, carefully evaluate our progress, knowing that moving the needle on population health is a long-term effort.
 In line with the Board's purpose to provide transparency, we will share results on the state's progress with the public as they become available. - Payer and Provider Participation (Scale).
 For the APM to succeed, the majority of Vermont providers and insurers must be part of the effort.
-As the Model grows, participating providers should see a greater proportion of their business tied to value, rather than volume, which will help ensure that health care delivery in Vermont is aligned with improving health outcomes.
+As the model grows, participating providers should see a greater proportion of their business tied to value, rather than volume, which will help ensure that health care delivery in Vermont is aligned with improving health outcomes.
 Annually, the GMCB evaluates ACO programs to determine if they meet minimum program requirements and counts the number of providers signing up to participate in these programs.
 Model "scale" is then measured by counting the number of Vermonters that are covered by an insurer offering a qualifying ACO program, and who have an established relationship with an ACO-participating provider.
-While Vermont has not yet achieved Scale, participation has steadily increased since Year 1.
+In October 2021, the federal government waived enforcement of the APM Agreement Scale Targets through the remainder of the current Agreement, stating that the Scale Targets, as defined in the Vermont APM Agreement, are "unattainable for Vermont based on information not available when the State Agreement was drafted."
+Vermont continues to pursue increased scale and will continue to report on progress.